 Dating a person with this red flag could leave you repeatedly second-guessing yourself, and you’ll end up biting your tongue.
 Look for someone who can hear you without thinking that every request is an attack on their competency.

 Gets Triggered Too Easily

-Part of growing up is cultivating a spirit of humility and to be action-oriented when things don’t go as planned rather than escalating at every turn.
+Part of growing up is cultivating a spirit of humility and being action-oriented when things don’t go as planned rather than escalating at every turn.
 This means being able to ask, “What can I do to improve the situation?”
 Dating over 40 means that you don’t have to worry about upsetting your partner or twisting into a pretzel to keep the peace all the time.

 Quick To Anger

 It’s a huge red flag if you’re dating a person with a short fuse.
 Move on quickly if you see the signs of an anger management problem.
 You don’t want to be walking on eggshells wondering what will set off your date, worrying that you’ll be the target of their anger the next time.

 Look for a person who can manage their frustrations and who doesn’t take them out on everyone around them.